oyMarcel/Badlion-2.0/Bugs.md

 - ~~The libraries inside badlion are misplaced, making the client crash~~ **Fixed**

 ## Fixing the bugs
-- For the libraries: go in each folder and drag the jars in the folder above them
+- For the libraries: Redownload

 ## To submit bugs open a issue with how the bug can be recreated